helenebm98/EAM-AX7-TEST1703/13_WO_Scheduling.md

 ![Figure 13-03](/Figures/13-03_ScheduleWorkOrders_DropDown_AX7.png)

-++Example:++ In the figure above, the formula inserted in the **Expected start** field will generate work order scheduling for all work orders with expected start date a week from now and later.
+**Example:** In the figure above, the formula inserted in the **Expected start** field will generate work order scheduling for all work orders with expected start date a week from now and later.
 This formula may be useful when you run work order scheduling on an ongoing basis, but you want to make sure the work orders scheduled for the next 5-6 days are not rescheduled.

 The work order type related to work orders may set up scheduling for one worker (refer to the [Work Order Types](08_Work_Orders.md#work-order-types) section).
 This means that if the work order type is used on a work order, the **One worker** check box is automatically selected in **All work orders** on the **General** FastTab.
 During work order scheduling, all work order lines created on the work order will subsequently be scheduled to the same worker.
 It is possible to clear or select the **One worker** check box in **All work orders** if you want to allow scheduling of several workers or one worker on the work order lines.